 Cellebrite, a market leader in the production of mobile data extraction technologies, have been accused of selling their technologies to Hong Kong and Belarus and enabling authorities to clamp down on dissent.

-Of the 33 public records we analysed, Cellebrite are listed as the supplier in 17, with a combined value of more than £4M.
+Of the 33 public records we analysed, Cellebrite is listed as the supplier in 17, with a combined value of more than £4M.

 We also found two documents that show Cellebrite’s technology has been purchased via alternative suppliers.